Lithophane ornitopus: Biology

 Adults are on wing from late August to November and, after overwintering, again from the end of February to mid-May.
 The larvae are bluish green dotted with white; dorsal and subdorsal lines white; spiracular line yellowish white.
 The larvae feed on various deciduous trees, but mainly oak (Quercus species) and can be found from April to June.
 It overwinters as an adult.
+It is mainly found at the edges of forest and meadow habitats as well as in heathlands and park landscapes.